Barista Resources

 Open

-21 min read
+23 min read

-Barista Resume: 5 Barista Resume Examples & How to Write One
+Barista Resume: 5 Barista Resume Examples & How To Write One

-Getting hired as a barista starts with a strong barista resume that highlights your coffee skills and customer service talent.
-There are over 474,000 baristas employed in the United States, so competition for the best coffee shop jobs can be intense.
+There are over 474,000 Baristas employed in the United States, so competition for the best coffee shop jobs can be intense.

-This guide will show you how to craft an outstanding resume for barista positions – complete with 5 barista resume examples (entry-level to lead barista) – and a step-by-step tutorial on how to write yours.
+This guide will show you how to craft an outstanding resume for Barista positions — complete with 5 Barista resume examples (entry-level to lead Barista) — and a step-by-step tutorial on how to write yours.

 5 Barista Resume Examples (Entry-Level to Advanced)

-Below are five barista resume examples tailored to different experience levels and roles.
-Each example is formatted with contact information, a professional summary, work experience, skills, certifications, and education.
+Below are five Barista resume examples tailored to different experience levels and roles.
+Each example is formatted with contact information, a professional summary, work experience, skills, certifications and education.

 Use these as inspiration to create your own resume: